zyf0717/zyf0717.github.io/_posts/2020-05-23-jupyter-server-on-pi.markdown

 ## Step 4: Opening Jupyter

 Open a browser, and go to `https://localhost:9999`.
-Use the password created / verified in Step 1 (not the hashed password) to authenticate, and Jupyter Lab / Notebook loads thereafter.
+Use the password entered and verified in Step 1  to authenticate, and Jupyter Lab / Notebook loads thereafter.

 ![Remote Jupyter terminal](https://zyf0717.github.io/assets/images/pi-jupyter-terminal.png)